 More Features:

-Excel Remove Text Or Numbers
+Excel How to Remove Only Text Or Only Numbers

 Remove text or numbers or symbols from cells in Excel You can remove only text…